Weights_poverty line (BHPS)

 Thank you and best,

-Updated by Rebecca Parsons about 1 year ago
+Updated by Rebecca Parsons over 1 year ago

 - Category set to Weights

 - Status changed from New to In Progress

 Thanks for your query, it's been passed to our weights specialist.
 We'll be in touch with a response soon.

 Updated by Olena Kaminska over 1 year ago

 - Category changed from Weights to Data analysis

 - Assignee changed from Olena Kaminska to Alita Nandi

 I am answering here your question regarding weights.
 The weight you use will depend on the level of analysis.
 If you analyse households and want to talk about households you will need household weight.
 But if you are talking about individuals (with household level characteristics for example) you should use individual level weights.